smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 means when this parameter is not specified and will use its \*DEFAULT value.
-Specific values that are supported include \*SCHED (= the Schedule Date for an OpCon job) and \*JOB (= the IBM i Job Date), in addition to either an actual date specified in the format \'CCYYMMDD\' (including the single quotes).
+Specific values that are supported include \*SCHED (= the Schedule Date for an OpCon job) and \*JOB (= the IBM i Job Date), in addition to either an actual date specified in the format 'CCYYMMDD' (including the single quotes).
 It is also possible to put an LSAM Dynamic Variable token into this command parameter (surrounded by single quotes).

 :::note
-For OpCon jobs when the EM File Arrival job is being used, the only way to specify the CRTREFDATE is to use the Variables tab and specify one of the valid date values in the Value column for the variable named \$\@CRTREFDATE.]
+For OpCon jobs when the EM File Arrival job is being used, the only way to specify the CRTREFDATE is to use the Variables tab and specify one of the valid date values in the Value column for the variable named $\@CRTREFDATE.]
 :::

-The concept of using decimal numbers to designate hours is required to keep these IBM i commands compatible with the previously established OpCon Windows \"File Arrival\" Job Action type, because this is how OpCon sends the time values to an Agent (LSAM) for processing: as positive or negative values where up to 5 whole numbers can be used to specify the number of hours, and the minutes are optionally specified by
+The concept of using decimal numbers to designate hours is required to keep these IBM i commands compatible with the previously established OpCon Windows "File Arrival" Job Action type, because this is how OpCon sends the time values to an Agent (LSAM) for processing: as positive or negative values where up to 5 whole numbers can be used to specify the number of hours, and the minutes are optionally specified by